DIY Installing a Drywall Ceiling

 You can use a construction adhesive to help secure the new drywall sheets in place.
 This is not absolutely necessary and if you decide to do it, use a caulk gun to apply the adhesive along the furring strips just before lifting the drywall into place.
-Using adhesive will reduce the number of drywall screws needed to secure the sheets.
+Using adhesive will reduce the number of drywall screws needed to secure the sheets and prevent any possible sagging over time.

 To install the first sheet, lift it into place and push it tightly into the corner and against both wall surfaces.
 Check to be sure about half the furring strip is showing on the outer edge and hold or support the sheet (see tee support below) while fastening it to the strips with drywall screws.
 Use a screw gun with a clutch function to uniformly sink the heads just below the drywall surface without tearing the paper covering.

 Drive a few screws at the first strip along the wall and then put a few more along the outer edge to hold the sheet temporarily.
 To drive the remaining screws accurately, use a chalked string to mark the furring strip location along the sheet.
-Drive the screws along each strip about every 6 inches, keeping the outer ones back 3/8 to 3/4 inch from the edge.
+Drive the screws along each strip about every 6 inches.
+Place the end screws back 3/8 to 3/4 inch from the open edge of the drywall.

 Using a homemade tee for support will make hanging a drywall ceiling much easier.
 After a sheet of drywall has been lifted into place, wedge the tee under it to support the weight while adjusting the position and driving the screws.